 Ensure all locked regions have their resources removed

 Divio has been developed to help you easily manage your AWS costs.
 Our cloud management platform ensures you only pay for the AWS services that you use and provides a straightforward interface for all your deployment and maintenance needs.
 Our easy-to-use product means you no longer have to worry about surprise AWS bills.
-Our optimisation services go a step farther and even save our clients up to 60% on their cloud costs.
-Book a customised technical demo today.
+Our cost optimisation services go a step further and even save our clients up to 60% on their cloud costs.
+Reach out to us to learn how we can help.